-- (b) (1) For purposes of this section, the following definitions shall apply: - (A) "Administrative responsibility" means awareness of the financial and business circumstances of the program, and, in appropriate cases, supervision of administrative and support personnel and the knowledge and authority to direct or modify administrative practices and procedures to ensure compliance to administrative and financial standards imposed by law. - (B) "Program director" means a person who, regardless of his or her title, has programmatic and administrative responsibility for a child care and development an early learning and educational support program that provides direct services to children at two or more sites. - (C) "Programmatic responsibility" means overall supervision of curriculum and instructional staff, including instructional aides, and the knowledge and authority to direct or modify program practices and procedures to ensure compliance to applicable quality and health and safety standards imposed by law. - (2) Administrative and programmatic responsibility also includes the responsibility to act as the representative for the child development early learning and educational support program to the State Department of Education. department.
-With respect to programs operated through family child care homes, administrative and programmatic responsibility includes ensuring that quality services are provided in the family child care homes. - (c) The program director also may serve as the site supervisor at one of the sites, provided that he or she both fulfills the duties of a "day day care center-director," director, as set forth in Section

-101315 101215.1 of Title 22 of the California Code of Regulations, and meets the qualifications for a site supervisor as set forth in subdivision-(aa) (ab) of Section 8208.
+- (b) (1) For purposes of this section, the following definitions shall apply: - (A) "Administrative responsibility" means awareness of the financial and business circumstances of the program, and, in appropriate cases, supervision of administrative and support personnel and the knowledge and authority to direct or modify administrative practices and procedures to ensure compliance to administrative and financial standards imposed by law. - (B) "Program director" means a person who, regardless of his or her title, has programmatic and administrative responsibility for an early learning and educational support program that provides direct services to children at two or more sites. - (C) "Programmatic responsibility" means overall supervision of curriculum and instructional staff, including instructional aides, and the knowledge and authority to direct or modify program practices and procedures to ensure compliance to applicable quality and health and safety standards imposed by law. - (2) Administrative and programmatic responsibility also includes the responsibility to act as the representative for the early learning and educational support program to the department.
+With respect to programs operated through family child care homes, administrative and programmatic responsibility includes ensuring that quality services are provided in the family child care homes. - (c) The program director also may serve as the site supervisor at one of the sites, provided that he or she both fulfills the duties of a day care center director, as set forth in Section 101215.1 of Title 22 of the California Code of Regulations, and meets the qualifications for a site supervisor as set forth in subdivision (ab) of Section 8208. - (d) The Superintendent may waive the qualifications for program director described in Sections 8360.1 and 8360.3 upon a finding of one of the following circumstances: - (1) The applicant is making satisfactory progress toward securing a permit issued by the Commission on Teacher Credentialing authorizing supervision of a early learning and educational support program operating in two or more sites or fulfilling the qualifications for program directors in programs serving severely disabled children, as specified in Section 8360.3.

-- (d) The Superintendent-of Public Instruction may waive the qualifications for program director described in Sections 8360.1 and 8360.3 upon a finding of one of the following circumstances: - (1) The applicant is making satisfactory progress toward securing a permit issued by the Commission on Teacher Credentialing authorizing supervision of a child care and development early learning and educational support program operating in two or more sites or fulfilling the qualifications for program directors in severely handicapped programs serving severely disabled children, as specified in Section 8360.3. - (2) The place of employment is so remote from institutions offering the necessary coursework as to make continuing education impracticable and the contractor has made a diligent search but has been unable to hire a more qualified applicant. - (e) The Superintendent of Public Instruction, upon good cause, may by rule identify and apply grounds in addition to those specified in subdivision (d) for granting a waiver of the qualifications for program director. - SEC.
-47. The heading of Article 9 (commencing with Section 8250) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read:
+(2) The place of employment is so remote from institutions offering the necessary coursework as to make continuing education impracticable and the contractor has made a diligent search but has been unable to hire a more qualified applicant.

+(e) The Superintendent, upon good cause, may by rule identify and apply grounds in addition to those specified in subdivision (d) for granting a waiver of the qualifications for program director.

+SEC.
+48. The heading of Article 9 (commencing with Section 8250) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read:

 Article 9.
-Child Care and Development Services for Children with Special Needs
+Services for Children with Special Needs